 Carry Farm Shore Walk

 This circular walk around Carry Point will take you about 30 minutes.
 It’s a short stroll but there’s plenty to see along the way, including magnificent views of Bute, Inchmarnock and Arran, a flock of Hebridean sheep and some fabulous wildlife.
 It’s perfect for children, with some wonderful shoreline to explore and two donkeys, Barney and Louis, to meet.
 There’s also a small play park.
-When you’ve finished your stroll, pop into the Dairy Gallery at Carry Farm to see textiles made by Fiona McPhail using wool from her Hebridean sheep, as well as ceramics which are both functional and decorative, made by her sister, Karen McPhail.
+When you’ve finished your stroll, pop into the Hayshed Gallery at Carry Farm to see textiles made by Fiona McPhail using wool from her Hebridean sheep, as well as ceramics which are both functional and decorative, made by her sister, Karen McPhail.
+Refuel at The Coffee Bar at The Hayshed Gallery which serves homemade cake and coffee from Argyll Coffee Roasters.

 Carry Farm is a 66-acre coastal small holding located around two miles from Kames on the Ardlamont peninsula.
 The land is a mixture of rough grazing, heathland, bogs and native woodland.
 Start your walk at the farm house (you can’t miss Carry’s distinctive red roof!) and head south along the road for around 500 metres past the lodges in the fields to your right.
 You’ll see a gate on your left in the second layby that leads into the field.
 It has a small sign on it saying ‘Carry Farm Shore Walk’.